naomibuell/DATA607_Project3/README.md

 ## Analysis

+### Analysis Decisions

+- We define skill value in two different ways: 1) the frequency of requests for the skill in our sample of job postings and 2) the salary associated with the skill, according to job posting.
+- Addressing outliers: some salaries were low outliers due to being reported as weekly, bi-weekly, or monthly salaries instead of annual salaries.
+We removed lower outliers for analyses involving salary data.
+- Addressing missing salary data: we excluded observations without salary data from analyses involving salary.

+### Results

+#### Most Requested Data Science Skill [Naomi to complete]

+#### Highest Valued Data Science Skill [Kaylie to complete]

 ## Conclusion

+The most valuable skill in terms of [] is [].

 This README provides an overview of the project process.
 For detailed implementation and code snippets, refer to the R script.